alex-sysoev/distributed_elixir_demo/README.md

 # Distributed Elixir Demo

-## PART 1 (Simple visits counter)
+## PART 2 (Clustered visits counter)

-Here we use a `GenServer` as user session, `Cowboy` server and `Plug` web framework to expose the endpoint, `Dynamic` supervisor to supervise the session process and `Registry` to be able to find this named session in any moment.
+Here we use `libcluster` library to search for nodes according to provided strategy and form a cluster on startup.

 ### Usage